Nandhithaharikrishnan/Stock-Price-Prediction-/README.md

-# Stock Price Prediction App
+# Sarpannch AI-Stock Price Prediction App
 Welcome to the Stock Price Prediction App!
 This app allows you to visualize stock price data, explore technical indicators, and make short-term price predictions using machine learning models.